61 North Beacon Street

 2,200 SF Retail

-Village Automotive Group is proposing an adaptive-reuse of 61 N. Beacon Street to create a mixed-use building which will house the relocated Boston Volvo dealership.
-The new location will include service write-up area on the basement level (accessed through the rear of the building), main showroom on street level with an additional showroom space on the second floor.
+Village Automotive Group completed an adaptive-reuse of 61 N. Beacon Street to create a mixed-use building which now houses the relocated Boston Volvo dealership.
+The new location includes service write-up area on the basement level (accessed through the rear of the building), main showroom on street level with an additional showroom space on the second floor.
 The existing service facility at 75 N. Beacon Street will remain where it is currently.
 A space within the building’s first floor has been set aside for a neighborhood-scale, small retail area which we anticipate will house a small eatery or other local retail establishment.
 Floors 3 and 4 will continue to house tenants’ space for office or other commercial uses.

-To maximize efficient access, the project will include the demolition of a single-story brick warehouse located directly behind and adjacent to 61 N. Beacon.
-This will result in a net reduction of 6,391 square feet of total building space on the lot.
+To maximize efficient access, the project included the demolition of a single-story brick warehouse, constructed in 1995, located directly behind and adjacent to 61 N. Beacon.
+This resulted in a net reduction of 6,391 square feet of total building space on the lot.

-Since the project entails relocating the existing dealership from the adjacent parcel, there are no anticipated changes in traffic patterns.
-We are looking forward to creating a modern, urban dealership that will allow us to upgrade a tired building with wonderful history, while also retaining the 89 jobs presently housed at Boston Volvo Village.
+Since the project entails relocating the existing dealership from the adjacent parcel, there are no changes in traffic patterns.
+We are excited to have created a modern, urban dealership while allowing us to upgrade a tired building with wonderful history, while also retaining the 89 jobs presently housed at Boston Volvo Village.
 Boston's Auto Mile is an important part of the area's legacy, a tradition Village Automotive has been proud to continue for the past 27 years.

 Project Fact Sheet - click to enlarge.